Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 1Password Pricing

-There's no free version of 1Password (beyond the initial 30-day trial).
-Then again, we feel this is a tool that's well worth paying for.
-Take a look at the personal use and business specific plans below to get a better idea of what you need when it comes to password managers.
+There’s no free version of 1Password (beyond the initial 30-day trial).
+Then again, we feel this is a tool that’s well worth paying for.
+Take a look at the business specific and personal-use plans below to get a better idea of what you need when it comes to password managers.
+All plans are billed annually.

 1Password Pricing for Personal Use